frederikfarstad/frederikfarstad/README.md

 # Welcome!

 My name is Frederik Farstad.
-I am a 3rd year computer science student @ Norwegian University of Science and Technology (NTNU)👨‍🎓
+I am a currently pursuing a masters degree in Informatics with a specialization in Artificial Intelligence @ Norwegian University of Science and Technology (NTNU)👨‍🎓
 <br>

 # Contact me: